The PDF rulebook version can be found at: http://www.hrkc.com/rules

 4.13.1 Numbers must be on the sides, front and back of the kart/kar.
 Numbers shall be visible and legible to all track officials.
 The kart/kar numbers and background shall be contrasting colors and approved by Scoring Officials.

 4.13.2 Kart numbers shall be a minimum of 6 inches in height.
 All karts shall display a number panel on the rear of the kart.
-In the case of 2-cycle and other classes where the muffler extends along the rear bumper of the kart, these numbers shall be displayed on the rear of the seat.
+In the case of 2-cycle and other classes where the muffler extends along the rear bumper of the kart, these numbers may be displayed on the rear of the seat.